When is moving home cheaply a false economy, and just as importantly, when is it not?

 Having the right moving equipment makes things easier and safer

-If you are moving heavy or large furniture or appliances then not having the right moving equipment is not only dangerous but is a false economy.
+If you are moving heavy or large furniture or appliances, then not having the right moving equipment is not only dangerous but is a false economy.

 You may also like to read: How to Move Heavy Furniture.
-In this guide, we look in depth at not only preparing heavy items for moving, but safe lifting techniques, moving equipment, and even how to measure furniture to determine if it will fit through a doorway.
+In this guide, we look in depth at not only preparing heavy items for moving, but also safe lifting techniques, moving equipment, and even how to measure furniture to determine if it will fit through a doorway.

-Ultimately you want a safe and stress-free moving day and there is no way to put a price on how valuable that is.
+Ultimately, you want a safe and stress-free moving day, and there is no way to put a price on how valuable that is.

 Spend money on hiring a good removal company to take away all that stress and offset that cost by selling things you will not be taking to your new home.